Coinemy/coapy/_sources/domain.txt

   destination endpoint.
 Messages of type NON, ACK, and RST normally have exactly one transport layer transmission (an exception occurs for reply messages under deduplication rules).
-Messages of type CON may involve up to ``1+MAX_RETRANSMIT`` transport layer transmissions, terminating when the timeout of the last transmission completes or when the message transmission has been `resolved`.
+Messages of type CON may be transmitted up to ``1+MAX_RETRANSMIT`` transport layer transmissions per BEBO state rules while the message transmision remains `unresolved`.

+* To reduce unnecessary retransmissions, a received confirmable message should be acknowledged within ``ACK_TIMEOUT`` seconds, where the acknowledgement message is `empty` unless a response message is permitted and available.

 * A message transmission may be :dfn:`cancelled` by the sender.